frederic-perez/AmE-dictionary/data/idioms.md

 __a real doozy__
 __a recipe for disaster__
 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
-__a rough patch__ :two: A period of trouble, difficulty, or hardship. _Almost every new business experiences a rough patch at some point or another._
+__a rough patch__ :three: A period of trouble, difficulty, or hardship. _Almost every new business experiences a rough patch at some point or another._
 __a shame__ An unfortunate situation.
 The term is used either in consolation or ironically. _I heard that things didn’t work out between you two—that’s a real shame._
 __a shit ton__ _rude slang_ A huge amount (of something). _I’m sorry, I can’t come on the trip this weekend.
 I’ve got a shit ton of work to catch up on._ _That robot learns from a sh*t-ton of pre-existing data to perform human tasks._
 __a shiver down (one’s) spine__ :two: A shudder felt down one’s back, due to either fear, anticipation, nervousness, or excitement. _I felt a shiver down my spine at the thought of my exam tomorrow._
 __a shooting spree__ A series of firearm attacks on multiple people committed consecutively or in a relatively short period of time, usually by a single person.
 __a shot in the arm__
 __a slap on the wrist__
-__a slew of (something)__ :three: A very large number or amount of something; a lot of something. _We’ve been coming up against a slew of legal issues getting our new subsidiary set up overseas._ _She tried on a Cartier Tank watch and a slew of Tiffany bracelets._ _YouTube unveiled a slew of AI tools for creators._
+__a slew of (something)__ :four: A very large number or amount of something; a lot of something. _We’ve been coming up against a slew of legal issues getting our new subsidiary set up overseas._ _She tried on a Cartier Tank watch and a slew of Tiffany bracelets._ _YouTube unveiled a slew of AI tools for creators._
 __a sly dog__ :two: Someone who, through cunning, devious, or dishonest means, achieves a fortuitous outcome. _What a sly dog, he managed to get a copy of the test so he could memorize the answers ahead of time!_
 __a smidgen__ _slang_ Only a little bit; a very small amount. _Adjust the mirror a smidgen to the right._ _A: “Would you like some more wine?”
 B: “Just a smidgen, thanks!”_ _Just pull the car up a smidgen—OK, that’s perfect, stop!_
 __a sobering thought__ :two: A thought or idea which is dispiriting, depressing, or traumatic.